D-singh121/Microservice-deployment/README.md

       name: jenkins
   ```
 ## After role get binded with service account we need a token to communicate with eks cluster:
+-**Secret:** create a one more 'secret.yml' file and create  the Token.

 **Cleanup:**
 - To delete the EKS cluster and associated resources: